 - Elvis Presley introduced his new single, Hound Dog, on The Milton Berle Show, and scandalized some with his suggestive hip movements (1956)

-- The first practical personal computer went on sale – The Apple II (1977)
+- 40 years ago today, The Apple II – The first practical personal computer went on sale (1977)

 - U2 played the Red Rocks Amphitheater near Denver, which was later released as ‘U2 Live At Red Rocks: Under A Blood Red Sky’ (1983)